cooperwalbrun/pull-request-title-case/CONTRIBUTING.md

 ### Firefox Testing Note

-If you are testing this extension/add-on in Firefox, note that there is an additional manual step involved in granting the extension access to the `github.com` host entry in the `manifest.json`.
+If you are testing this extension in Firefox, note that there is an additional manual step required to grant the extension access to `github.com`.
 For contextual information regarding this behavior, see the discussions [here](https://discourse.mozilla.org/t/extensions-using-content-scripts-without-any-user-action-wont-work-anymore-in-mv3/98728) and [here](https://discourse.mozilla.org/t/are-content-scripts-not-automatically-injected-anymore-with-manifest-v3/108146),